Holmes-GU/MM-2021/README.md

-# STIL
+# Spatiotemporal Inconsistency Learning for DeepFake Video Detection
-Official implementations for ACM MM 2021 paper 'Spatiotemporal Inconsistency Learning for DeepFake Video Detection' is coming soon!
+The codes are coming soon!